CMC2022/cmc2022.github.io/submission.markdown

 Only electronic submissions are accepted.
 Simultaneous submission to other conferences or workshops with published proceedings is not allowed.

+### Early and Late Submission

+To allow greater flexibility in the submission process, CMC 2022 is giving authors two paths:

+- __Early Submission__.
+By submitting a paper by July 1, 2022 you will receive a notification by July 22, 2022, giving more than one month to prepare the final version of the paper.
+  To perform an early submission simply upload the pdf of the manuscript by July 1, 2022.

+- __Late Submission__.
+If you need more time to work on the paper, you can submit only an abstract by July 1, 2022 and the paper by July 15, 2022.
+In this case the notification will be delayed to August 6, 2022.

 ### Submission via Easychair

 A paper can be submitted to either CMC 2022 or ACMC 2022